bellabonggg/AwesomelySafe/README.md

 ![CP-1 Specification](https://raw.githubusercontent.com/skewedlines/AwesomelySafe/master/Specifications/CP1.png)

-RSA crpytography is employed to encrypt and send a file over the network.
+The received server public key in the authentication protocol earlier is employed to encrypt and send a file over the network.

 ### Confidentiality Protocol 2